 Strengthening Local Financial Ecosystems

 Beyond individual projects, the NMTC program strengthens the broader financial ecosystem serving low-income communities.
-CDEs develop expertise in underwriting transactions in challenging markets, build relationships with businesses and organizations in these areas, and create financing models that can persist beyond specific NMTC deals.
+CDEs develop expertise in underwriting transactions in challenging markets, build relationships with businesses in these areas, and create financing models that can persist beyond specific NMTC deals.

 This institutional capacity building means that even after NMTC compliance periods end, communities retain financial institutions with deep knowledge of local conditions and commitment to continued investment.
-Some CDEs have become permanent fixtures in their service areas, continuing to provide capital and expertise long after their initial NMTC allocations have been fully deployed.
+Some CDEs have become permanent fixtures in their service areas, continuing to provide capital long after their initial NMTC allocations have been fully deployed.

 Leveraging Additional Investment